Trending fonts for 2025

 • Art Deco fonts: Art Deco is a design movement from the 1920s and 30s that followed the romantic, nature-influenced Art Nouveau period: Art Deco was informed by industrialization—modern, geometric forms and materials.

-• 70s type: When we think of fonts from the 70s, we think of bold serif fonts with large, rounded terminals and sweeping swooshes, perhaps a slight wobbly distortion, letter counters shifted up or down, and thick soft-brushed handwriting.
+• Retro fonts: When we think of fonts from the 70s, we think of bold serif fonts with large, rounded terminals and sweeping swooshes, perhaps a slight wobbly distortion, letter counters shifted up or down, and thick soft-brushed handwriting.
 While 70s fonts are their own category, there’s a significant overlap with Boho logo designs [/boho-logos] and their fonts.

 • Y2K fonts: Another popular font category is Y2K—typeface designs from the mid-1990s through the mid-2000s.
 The Y2K style is characterized by bold font weights, bubbly and rounded but with a squarish look, taking inspiration from the techno, cyber, and internet world.
 They are the quintessential display fonts—loud, playful, and rather hard to read.
 Y2K fonts can be highly decorative—outlines, swooshes, drop shadows, halftone patterns, and gradients all support the graphic style of the millennium.